action pack / unsure sep event

 Special Enrollment event sorting action pack

-A no-contact workflow for sorting uncertain SEP events into existing playbooks before date checking.
+A self-guided workflow for sorting uncertain SEP events into existing playbooks before date checking.

 Start here